ashleywaudbydev/huddle-landing-page/README.md

 ### What I learned
 I leaned how to lay out and design a simple ui landing page using html and css.
+Doing lots of thee challenges i also pick up on the importance of the alt attribute when using images in our projects.